 Interval data unlocks the full range of parametric statistical methods.
 This is a significant jump from ordinal data, which is restricted to non-parametric alternatives.

-- Arithmetic mean – equal intervals mean the mean is a meaningful summary statistic.
+- Arithmetic mean — equal intervals make the mean a meaningful summary statistic.

-- Standard deviation and variance – measure how spread out data is around the mean.
+- Standard deviation and variability — measure how spread out the data is around the mean.

 - Pearson’s r — correlation between two interval (or ratio) variables.